RocketGod-git/instascraper/README.md

 I always welcome contributions!
 If you'd like to contribute, please follow the standard GitHub fork & pull request process.
 If you have any specific questions or need guidance, feel free to create an issue.

 ## License
-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ![RocketGod](https://github.com/RocketGod-git/shell-access-discord-bot/assets/57732082/c68635fa-b89d-4f74-a1cb-5b5351c22c98)